catn1pdeal3r/controlpanel/README.md

-The project is designed to enhance the user experience when working with Pterodactyl game servers.
-It provides a user-friendly and customizable dashboard that simplifies server management, making it easier than ever to navigate and control your game servers.
+The project is designed to enhance the user experience when working with Pterodactyl containers.
+It provides a user-friendly and customizable dashboard that simplifies server management, making it easier than ever to navigate and control your servers.

 # Getting Started